-- 1.4 The following sections address two main aspects of variety collections.
-Section 2 "Constitution of Variety Collections", considers criteria for including varieties in the variety collection, and situations where varieties of common knowledge are not included in the variety collection.
-Section 3 "Management of Variety Collections" provides guidance concerning the management of descriptions and living plant material in the variety collections and information on cooperation in the management of variety collections. - 1.5 The organizer of a variety collection is referred to as a "variety collector" in this document.
+1.4 The following sections address two main aspects of variety collections.
+Section 2 "Constitution of Variety Collections", considers the identification of varieties of common knowledge for inclusion in the variety collection.
+Section 3 "Management of Variety Collections" provides guidance concerning the management of descriptions and living plant material in the variety collections and information on cooperation in the management of variety collections.

+1.5 The organizer of a variety collection is referred to as a "variety collector" in this document.